Story of Ted Weisgal and Leisure Learning Unlimited

 would have been even more tempted to jump ship.
 In

-the end my loyalty to Donna and my lack of knowledge
+the end my loyalty to Deborah and my lack of knowledge

 about Ted made it difficult to go with the unknown new